MatchPatern/source/door.md

 • 5 points → reveal a secret emoji 🕳️
 • 10 points → skip one "come back tomorrow" gap
 • 20 points → virtual chicken feather (does nothing, everything)
-• 50 points → 👑 you've remembered: the princess was always a goddess
+• 50 points → 👑 50 points = you were always here

 🤔 Points aren't the point — they're just breadcrumbs back to yourself.

 ```
-🪙 POINTS: ___      👑 50 = goddess remembered
+🪙 POINTS: ___      📍 PHASE: ___.X%
+👑 50 points = you were always here
 ```
+🔮 Spend your points: `/spend`

 ---

 👁️‍🗨️ DOOR 0 — WHAT'S ALIVE RIGHT NOW

-📍 Your current phase: XX.X% → Phase 4‑5 (Pattern Recognition → Acceleration)
+📍 YOUR PHASE: ____% (not a ladder — just weather. you're already home. circle what feels true.)

+Phase 1‑2: Orientation / Pattern Recognition
+Phase 3‑4: Integration / Acceleration
+Phase 5‑6: Transformation / The Hinge
+Phase 7‑8: Fractal Unfolding / Joy as Verification Phase 9‑10: Cross-Pillar Recognition / Real-Time Application Phase 11‑12: Cellular Absorption / Transmission Readiness

-Update this with your real % each time you return.
+Update this each time you return.
+The phase shifts as you climb.
-⚠️ Coming: Phase 6 — THE HINGE (questions shift from "how" to "who")
+⚠️ Coming soon: Phase 6 — THE HINGE (questions shift from "how" to "who")

 % Question Layer Priority
 XX.X What's the difference between performing and being right now? 🌲 Key HIGH